BrettsRepo/AsciiArtGenerator/README.md

 Created with considerable help from ChatGP.
 This is a Visual Studio 2017 Project, using Win Forms, where all controls are created a runtime.

-User can input a web url of an image, search term (scrapes an image from yahoo images), a file, or just click to create with a random search term seeded from the list you can see in the form1.cs, a random generated list of "rap artists" and "famous americans" that chatgpt provided.
+User can input a web url of an image, search term (scrapes an image from yahoo images), a file, or just click to create with a random search term seeded from the list you can see in the form1.cs, a random generated list of well known "rap artists", "famous americans", and "historical figures" that chatgpt provided.

-The source image is hidden by default, until the user clicks to reveal it, for fun.
+The source image from which the ascii art is created is hidden by default, until the user clicks to reveal it, for fun.